James Davis (linebacker)

-James "Dirty" Davis (born April 26, 1979) is an American former professional football linebacker in the National Football League (NFL).
-He attended West Virginia University, where he also played defensive end.
-He earned All-Big East Conference second-team honors in 2002.
+James "Dirty" Davis (born April 26, 1979) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football as a linebacker and defensive end for the West Virginia Mountaineers, earning All-Big East Conference second-team honors in 2002.
 He was selected by the Detroit Lions in the fifth round of the 2003 NFL draft.

 College career

 Switching from defensive back, linebacker, and end in his four-year collegiate career at West Virginia University, James "Dirty" Davis became one of the better players in school history.
 The All-Big East second-team honoree in 2002 began his career in 1999 with 18 tackles and a forced fumble.
 The next season, 2000, Davis recorded 49 tackles, 12 tackles for a loss, and 6 sacks.
 In his junior season, 2001, Davis totaled 51 tackles, one forced fumble, two fumble recoveries, 14 tackles for a loss, and 8 sacks.
 In his senior season, 2002, Davis finished his career with a career-high 120 tackles, two forced fumbles, 13.5 tackles for a loss, and four sacks.